LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q2.1 : **Analysis of the training data**
+Q2.1 (basic) : **Analysis of the training data**
 Within data science projects and when developing training datasets, reflection and research on problematic phenomena (e.g. quality of certain data points, data that are not comparable due to recording tools or processes, social phenomena that are undesirable due to time, context, etc.) can be crucial to prevent bias that undermines the principle of non-discrimination, diversity and equity.
 Your organisation:

 R2.1 :
 _(Type: single answer)_
 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_

-- [ ] 2.1.a Operates informally on this subject and relies on the practices of each collaborator involved
+- [ ] 2.1.a (basic) Operates informally on this subject and relies on the practices of each collaborator involved
-- [ ] 2.1.b Does not have a documented approach to the subject, but the collaborators involved are trained on the risks and best practices on the subject
+- [ ] 2.1.b (basic) Does not have a documented approach to the subject, but the collaborators involved are trained on the risks and best practices on the subject
-- [ ] 2.1.c Has a documented approach that is systematically implemented
+- [ ] 2.1.c (basic) Has a documented approach that is systematically implemented

 <details>
 <summary>Expl2.1 :</summary>